Skip to contents

 Type III Hypothesis Testing

-For type III hypothesis testing, we assume that the hypothesis tested should be the same for all designs with the same general form of estimable functions.
-It can be defined with the following steps:
+For Type III hypothesis testing, we assume that the hypothesis tested should be the same for all designs with the same general form of estimable functions.

 Hypothesis Testing in SAS